Elgar at the age of 44 - the

 Martin Bird - Editor of 'Elgar's Kingdom'

 Martin discovered Elgar in the days when he always featured in the list of A-level Music set works.
 He was thus introduced to the glories of The Dream of Gerontius - not a bad starter!
-He's studied, performed and enjoyed Elgar ever since, not least when he was really supposed to be working for a living in the computer department of a major airline
+He's studied, performed, written about and enjoyed Elgar ever since, not least when he was really supposed to be working for a living in the computer department of a major airline

-He eventually upset his bosses sufficiently to be given very early retirement, since when he has been studying, performing and enjoying Elgar even more, while working as a freelance computer consultant (web sites a speciality!).
+He eventually upset his bosses sufficiently to be given very early retirement, since when he has been enjoying Elgar even more, while working as a freelance musician, writer, trainer and consultant.

 Robert Gilbert - Editor of 'You Wrote ...'